j19sch/j19sch.github.io/posts/2023/20231105-a-good-tester-is-all-over-the-place.md

 By being "a tester", they have the space to focus on testing.
 First of all, they can focus their professional development skills on this area.
 They can build and deepen their testing skills beyond a level that would make sense for non-testers.
 Secondly, throughout the development process, testers can take a testing perspective.
 They can keep the question *"How might this work?
 And how might it not?"* front of mind, leaving the question *"How can I build this?"* more in the background and to the other team members.

-`[^2]:` If you're not getting that from your testers, there's an interesting conversation to be had.
+`[^2]: If you're not getting that from your testers, there's an interesting conversation to be had.`

 *--> That is not to say that all of that testing will be great or even adequate.
 Some of it will be too shallow, or poorly done, or the best you could get from someone who lacks certain skills, has a bad day, or isn't provided with an environment to support their best.*

-# Please point at where the testing happens
+## Please point at where the testing happens

 All of this means, that it's hard to point in a meaningful way to where testing happens.
 There's no single activity in which all the testing is concentrated.
 There isn't a single role either.
-Testing - as in: investigating in order to evaluate a product - happens everywhere, all the time, by everyone.[^3]
+Testing - as in: investigating in order to evaluate a product - happens everywhere, all the time, by everyone.[^4]

-[^3]: My favorite far-fetched example is a programmer's proprioception telleing them if they are hitting the right keys while writing code.
+[^4]: My favorite far-fetched example is a programmer's proprioception telleing them if they are hitting the right keys while writing code.

 As such, testers needs to be all over the place, all over software development, because that's where testing happens.
 It's not only that, though.
 They also need to decide, situation-by-situation, where they want to stand on three different axes.